plewis/plewis.github.io/phylogenetics/lab-python.md

     >>> p
     0.085572429906542055

-This time <tt>p</tt> is a float because you divided one float by another.
+This time `p` is a float because you divided one float by another.
 {% endcomment %}

 ### Computing a JC distance from a p-distance